kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 <!--
 This KEP proposes adding per-role HorizontalPodAutoscaler (HPA) support to DisaggregatedSet through a new DisaggregatedSetRoleScaler CRD that exposes the /scale subresource.
+The DisaggregatedSet controller auto-creates one scaler per role that sets scaling.mode: External; users don't author the scaler.
-This allows KEDA, HPA, or any autoscaler to drive replica counts for individual roles (e.g., "prefill" or "decode") independently.
+KEDA, HPA, or any /scale-aware controller then drives replica counts for individual roles (e.g., "prefill" or "decode") independently.
 -->

 <!-- toc -->